 English | Français

-Stress-related skin issues
+ted skin issues

 When you experience a dangerous situation that scares you, your body releases a cocktail of hormones that speed up your heart rate and cause many other somatic (physical) symptoms.

-While these natural responses can be helpful in a truly dangerous real-life situation, when dangers are imaginary, the feelings of fear you experience - such as stress and anxiety - can negatively impact your well-being and health.
+While these natural responses can be helpful in a truly dangerous real-life situation, when dangers are imaginary, the feelings* of fear you experience — such as stress and anxiety — can negatively impact your well-being and health.
+When stress and anxiety become very intense or chronic, they can negatively impact health and well-being, particularly the appearance and health of the skin, as well as the development and progression of most skin conditions.

-The limbic and peripheral nervous system, which modulates all physiological functions of your body, takes emotional state into account in everything it does.
-When stressed, your body releases cortisol and a cocktail of other hormones.
-The skin has receptors for these stress hormones, and their activation causes a variety of changes in the skin: decreased resistance to infection, increased inflammation, impaired wound healing, increased sebum production, and more.
+The emerging field of psychodermatology is founded on the concept that effective management of skin conditions involves consideration of the associated emotional factors.
+The limbic and peripheral nervous system, which modulates all physiological functions of the body, takes emotional state into account in everything it does.
+When stressed, the body releases cortisol and a cocktail of other hormones.
+The skin has receptors for these stress hormones, and their activation causes a variety of changes: decreased resistance to infection, increased inflammation, impaired wound healing, increased sebum production, and more.

-Long term, if your body is not properly nourished, restored, maintained, and repaired, the effects of chronic wear and tear on your body take its toll and you will end up mentally and physically sick.
-Therefore, by releasing stress and anxiety, your body creates a loop of positive feedback through the autonomic nervous system, feedback that can rebalance your sympathetic and parasympathetic branches and lead so to improvements in symptoms of your stress and anxiety-related autoimmune conditions.
-The degree of improvement you can reasonably expect by relieving your persistent stress and anxiety depends on how much you feel that your emotional state affects your health issues.
+By releasing stress and anxiety, your body creates a loop of positive feedback through the autonomic nervous system — feedback that can rebalance your sympathetic and parasympathetic branches and lead to improvements in symptoms of your stress- and anxiety-related skin conditions.
+The degree of improvement you can reasonably expect depends on how much your emotional state is contributing to your health issues.

 Ac ne (Pimples) “In treating hundreds of patients over the years with skin conditions such as eczema, rosacea, acne and psoriasis, I have seen firsthand how stress can aggravate the skin and trigger unexpected flare-ups that, in effect, create more stress for patients,” said Dr. Mayoral.
 When a person becomes stressed, the level of the body’s stress hormone (cortisol) rises.
 This in turn causes an increase in oil production, which can lead to oily skin, acne and other related skin problems."